 NAFA aims to help our community to the best we can – we are here for you.
 Should you require assistance beyond our services, check out the following schemes:

-The Courage Fund: Set up by the National Council of Social Service, the fund is for affected households (Singapore citizens or Permanent Residents) due to individuals contracting COVID-19 or serving Quarantine Orders, SHN or mandatory LOA.
+The Courage Fund: Set up by the National Council of Social Service, the fund is for affected households (Singapore citizens or Permanent Residents) due to individuals contracting COVID-19 or serving QO, SHN or mandatory LOA.
 Find out more here.

-If you have further questions, please reach us at the Office of Student Care (OSC) at [email protected].
+If you require further support, please reach us at the Office of Student Care (OSC) at [email protected].